coutinhomarco/coutinhomarco/README.md

 ### Hi there 👋
 My name is Marco <br>
-I'm a Software Developer Student <br>
+I'm a Software Developer Student @ Trybe <br>
-Besides that I'm also an Astrophysics student
+Besides that I'm also an Astrophysics student @ UFMG

 - 📫 How to reach me: <a href="https://www.linkedin.com/in/coutinhomarco/">Linkedin</a>
 - ⚡ What I don't know Give me a couple days 😊